globaldothealth/adtl/docs/specification.md

 * **include-def** (list): List of additional TOML or JSON files to import as definitions
-* **skipFieldPattern** : Regex string matching field names which may be skipped if not present in a datafile, following the same syntax as `fieldPattern` key.
+* **skipFieldPattern** : Regex string matching field names which may be skipped if not present in a data file, following the same syntax as `fieldPattern` key.
 * **defaultDateFormat**: Default source date format, applied to all fields with either "date_" / "_date" in the field name or that have format date set in the JSON schema